-Goal setting is both an art and a science and I think the reason why most goals are never attained is because the science part is weak or left out completely.
+Goal setting is both an art and a science.
+The reason why most goals are never attained is because the science part is weak or left out completely.
 Here are the scientific attributes you must keep in mind when setting your personal goals.

-This is so important because the mind works in such a way that it needs to know what it’s dealing with so that it can devise ways of helping you.
+This is so important because the mind works in such a way that it needs to know what it’s dealing with.
+This way you can devise ways of helping you.
 Your brain is like a computer that needs defined input to process so as to give you the required output.
 The Bible says in Proverbs 16:9, “A man’s mind plans his way, but the Lord directs his steps.”

 Examples of goals (specific ones) look like this: “To lose 20kg”, “to jog 10mins”, “talk to 10 prospects for my business” and “have a vacation at the Hilton Hotel in Cape Town”.

-The examples shared above should give you an idea of what a specific goal looks like and setting them like that increases your chances of winning in your life’s pursuit.
+The examples shared above should give you an idea of what a specific goal looks like.
+Setting them like that increases your chances of winning in your life’s pursuit.

 This approach applies to work goals, business goals and any other goals that you are pursuing in life.

-Achieving goals also requires that you have a way of measuring your progress so that you know what needs to be adjusted along the way.
-For successful people measurements are key success factors that help them see how far they have travelled and how much further they still have to go.
+Achieving goals also requires that you have a way of measuring your progress.
+This helps you know what needs to be adjusted along the way.
+For successful people measurements are key success factors.
+They help them see how far they have travelled and how much further they still have to go.

 “The team can make adjustments when it knows where it stands.” ~ John C Maxwell

-When you are measuring your progress you also get an idea of the amount of resources you need to see your journey through to the end.
+Measuring your progress gives you an idea of the resources you need to see your journey through to the end.
 Without them you would be like a pilot flying a plane without gauges.
 You will go nowhere fast and crash.

-One of the ways you can set up these measures is by setting up milestone targets along the way from start to finish as you pursue a goal.
-Using one of the earlier examples of losing 20kg weight some of the milestones can include measuring yourself on a scale and ticking off that you have lost 5kg, 10kg, 15kg and 20kg.
+One of the ways you can set up these measures is by setting up milestone targets along the way.
+Using one of the earlier examples of losing 20kg weight some of the milestones can include – measuring yourself on a scale and ticking off that you have lost 5kg, 10kg, 15kg and 20kg.

-Again the goal is specific and you have a way of tracing whether or not you’re making progress towards achieving that goal.
+Again the goal is specific and you have a way of tracing whether or not you’re making progress towards achievement.
 So you must remember to include measures in your goal setting process.

-Another key to success is to understand whether or not the goal in question is attainable given where you are at the present moment.
-This is not to say that you musn’t dream big however.
-Dream big because we serve a big God who can do great and mighty exploits through you if you let him.
+Another key to success is to understand whether or not the goal is attainable given where you are at present.
+This is not to say that you mustn’t dream big however.
+Dream big because we serve a big God who can do great and mighty exploits if you let him.

 “Life is lived at levels but arrived at in stages.” ~ Dr. Edwin Louis Cole

-Achieving goals is a process nonetheless and the big dreams must be broken down into smaller chunks that can be handled at certain points along the journey.
+Achieving goals is a process nonetheless and the big dreams must be broken down into smaller chunks.
+Set different milestones that can be handled at different points along the journey.
 This principle is found in the Bible where Jesus says that he who is faithful with little will be faithful with much.

 What’s important to remember is that you must do the best you can with what you have.
 A new born baby can in no way start walking without first being nurtured by its mother.
 The baby builds up strength with time, start crawling and at some point learns how to walk.

-Attempting to do too much can be detrimental to your life which is why your focus should be on utilizing what you do have.
+Attempting too much can be detrimental which is why your focus should be on utilizing what you do have.
 When you do that to the best of your ability God will then entrust with more to take on bigger objectives.